fj-onathan/q-file/README.md

  ## 📝 Q-File!

 Query File is basicaly a lightweight PHP class for queries (retrieve/select/where/order) custom data from a flat file.
-File is pretty to learn, not like JSON, or ARRAY, or SQL, all level of developers can learn easy that typo of files.
+File is pretty to learn, not like JSON, or ARRAY, or SQL, all level of developers can learn easy that type of files.

 ## Installation